liyanchang/yubikey-setup/README.md

 ## Setup GPG Key

+Before you being, you'll need to install [GPGTools GPG Suite](https://gpgtools.org/).
+As you do this, here are a few notes about it:

+- Stash the DMG somewhere if you ever need to uninstall it, as an uninstaller is in the DMG package
+- After installation completes, you don't need to do anything via the GPG Keychain GUI
+- Benefits (versus CLI-only apps): Launches gpg-agent automatically, has a GUI for management and PIN entry, doesn't require Yubikey modes to be changed during GPG setup, still installs the CLI apps

+Now, generate the keys.
 Start a Terminal session, then issue the following commands and options:

 ```bash
 > gpg2 --card-edit